Jerson2000/HCDC_Portal/README.md

 > * Scalable Unit ( dp and sp ) -->

 ### Disclaimer:
-I only scrapes what's available in the student portal like text,images and etc. that can be accessible using any browser.
-To make this project possible it thanks jsoup library that scrapes and parse HTML from a site.
+I only scrapes what's available in the student portal like text,images and etc. that can be accessible using any browser, it thanks <a href="https://jsoup.org/">jsoup</a> library to make this project possible.